 Preah Khan is a stunning temple, and just 15 minutes drive up from Angkor Thom.
 That seems to be too far for most visitors, who stick to the popular temples of the small circuit.
 After all, many people stay just one day in Siem Reap, and then the small circuit is probably all you have time for.

 Some off-beat highlights are difficult to find.
 Some need a thorough reading of the guidebooks, or a lot of research.
 Most people don't have the time for it and choose to do the easy, standard route; but doing the research can be worth it.
 And isn't half of the fun of a holiday in the planning?

 Myanmar / Burma.

 I first visited Myanmar in 2009; and it was one of the most fascinating countries I ever saw as most people who travel there can imagine.
-It was clear to me that the international boycott had made Myanmar a very poor country where ordinary people suffered most but the elite rulers prospered.
+It was my impression that the international boycott had made Myanmar a very poor country, where ordinary people suffered, but the elite rulers prospered.
 I created the Myanmar website in 2010 because of a few reasons - the myths and misunderstandings being the most important ones.
-Misinformation about which currency to take, how to travel and how to arrange it, and many other misunderstandings.
+Misinformation about which currency to take (euro or dollars), how to travel, and how to arrange it, etcetera.

 Bicycling around Inle lake has become really popular; and people from many countries have done it and blogged about it.
 My bicycle map has been copied many times and I am not very happy about that.
-I try to have people take down these copies, though it is a lot of effort.
-Just copying images and even complete pages from other peoples' sites is an infringement of copyright, and copying something without asking is very unethical.
+Just copying images and even complete pages from other peoples' sites, without even asking, is an infringement of copyright.